 Pine joined the Crusaders after serving as the deputy director

-of athletics at the University of Maryland from 2011-2013.
-In
+of athletics at the University of Maryland since 2011.
+In addition

-addition to sport supervision of men’s basketball, men’s soccer,
+to sport supervision of men’s basketball, men’s soccer,

-women’s soccer and baseball, he directly

-supervised all of the external
+women’s soccer and baseball, he lead all of the external

-support units and revenue generation
+support units and revenue generation for the department including

 video services.
 Pine was also responsible for negotiating the

 majority of the department’s business contracts, the

 overseeing championships, community engagement and the M Club

 (former letter winners organization) as well as the athletics

-athletics merchandising and eCommerce operations.
+merchandising and eCommerce operations.

-Pine previously spent four years at the United States Military Academy from 2005-2008, where he was a key member of the athletic senior leadership team.
+Pine previously spent four years at the United States Military Academy, where he was a key member of the athletic senior leadership team.
 He was responsible for all business initiatives for Army and oversight of the external operations areas for athletics.
 Pine also represented Army’s interests in the coordination and execution of the contract extension with CBS Sports for the 2010-2018 Army-Navy football games, and he oversaw all elements of the Army-Navy commercial sponsorship rights.